ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-07-30-data-centric-ml.md

     et al, 2018](#sculley2019winner)).[^1] Inasmuch as we want to correct these, perhaps a different problem-solving paradigm can also help.

-* **Deep learning models are being democratized**: hyper-optimizing models become less necessary due to SOTA being more accessible.
-In NLP, the open source community led by [Huggingface](https://huggingface.co/) and [spaCy](https://spacy.io/) democratized transformer models to the public ([Vaswani, 2017](#vaswani2017attention)).
+* **Deep learning models are being democratized**: hyperoptimizing models become less necessary due to the SOTA being more accessible.
+In NLP, the open-source community led by [Huggingface](https://huggingface.co/) and [spaCy](https://spacy.io/) democratized transformer models to the public ([Vaswani, 2017](#vaswani2017attention)).
 In the private space, OpenAI has [started offering access](https://openai.com/blog/openai-api/) to their